NH-Python/pymc3/README.md

 ## Probabilistic Programming With PyMC3

-Presentation on PyMC3 Sept.
+Presentation given Sept.
 26, 2019

 ### Viewing the presentation